 Quick Summary of Financial Institution

-• Meaning: A financial institution includes an authorised deposit taking institution, a bank, a building society, a credit union, or a person specified in the AML and CTF Rules.
+- Meaning: A financial institution includes an authorised deposit taking institution, a bank, a building society, a credit union, or a person specified in the AML and CTF Rules.

-• Why it matters for AML and CTF compliance: Financial institutions sit at the centre of payments, deposits, lending, and value movement.
+- Why it matters for AML and CTF compliance: Financial institutions sit at the centre of payments, deposits, lending, and value movement.
 That makes them critical gatekeepers for customer due diligence, ongoing monitoring, and suspicious matter reporting.

-• Reform context: The Amendment Act modernises payment and virtual asset regulation and strengthens program governance expectations from 31 March 2026, with Tranche 2 obligations starting 1 July 2026.
+- Reform context: The Amendment Act modernises payment and virtual asset regulation and strengthens program governance expectations from 31 March 2026, with Tranche 2 obligations starting 1 July 2026.

-• Key legal reference: AML and CTF Act 2006 section 5 definition.
+- Key legal reference: AML and CTF Act 2006 section 5 definition.

-What is a financial institution
+What is a Financial Institution?

 AUSTRAC defines a financial institution by reference to section 5 of the Anti Money Laundering and Counter Terrorism Financing Act 2006.
 Under that definition, a financial institution means an authorised deposit taking institution, a bank, a building society, a credit union, or a person specified in the AML and CTF Rules.
 The Rules can specify different persons as financial institutions for different provisions of the Act.

-In plain English, a financial institution is a type of regulated entity that provides core financial services and, for some purposes, may include other entities that are brought into scope by the Rules.
+A financial institution is a type of regulated entity that provides core financial services and, for some purposes, may include other entities that are brought into scope by the Rules.

 The phrase financial institution is more than a label.
 It often drives how obligations apply, how regulators describe risk ownership, and how payment chain duties are assigned.
 Two practical reasons make this term important for Tranche 2 firms.